WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Lover) Celastraceae (Staff-tree Family) Foothills, montane, subalpine.

 Woodlands.
 Spring.
 Sometimes common, sometimes even abundant, Mountain Lover is almost always unnoticed.
 Once you become aware of it though, you will find it often.
 Looking like a miniature Boxwood, it hugs the ground or grows to over a foot tall with slender branches up to several feet long.
-It often grows under trees and taller bushes; here it is pictured growing from a crack in a rock face.
-Its tiny, evergreen, leathery, slightly toothed leaves are a light yellow/green when they begin growing; they change to a shiny, deep, luxuriant green (more noticeable in the next photographs).
+It can even grow to a very shrubby 3 x 3 feet.
+It often grows under trees and taller bushes; to the left it is growing from a crack in a rock face.
+Paxistima's tiny, evergreen, leathery, slightly toothed leaves are a light yellow/green when they begin growing; they change to a shiny, deep, luxuriant green (as shown above and in the next photographs).
 If you get down on your knees you will find, tucked into the leaf axils, tiny tubular flowers with red, flared petals.
-Meriwether Lewis collected the first specimen of this plant for science in the Rockies in present-day Idaho in 1806.
+The top photograph above shows very fresh flowers.
+The second photograph above shows flowers not quite so fresh with reds fading and less pollen.
+Meriwether Lewis collected the first specimen of this plant for science November 16, 1805 "near the Pacific Ocean".
 The plant was at first named Ilex myrsinites by Frederick Pursh in 1814 and was renamed Paxistima myrsinites by Constantine Rafinesque in 1838.
 "Paxistima" is Greek for "thick stigma"; "myrsinites", Greek for "myrtle", was applied to Mountain Lover for its resemblance to members of the Myrtle Family (Myrtaceae). |

 |